spandanna/japanese-grammar-scraper/README.md

 `pytest tests`

 # Notes
 To avoid exceeding rate-limiting thresholds, code has been implemented to delay all new requests by 1 second.
-All requests are cached and expire after 1 day.
+All requests are cached indefinitely.